nennes/rWordCloud/README.md

 Alas, the solution has been found!
 Word Clouds!

-R makes it very straigntforward to make them, straight out of your CSV!
+R makes it very straightforward to make them, right out of your CSV!

 ![](https://github.com/nennes/rWordCloud/blob/master/tags.png)